hamishivi/hamishivi.github.io/_posts/2017-02-20-setting-up-tensorflow.md

  ~~~

  Okay, done, I promise.
 Now free to mess with this and have fun!!
 I'm still working on my first Tensorflow project as of the time of writing, and I hope whoever reads this has great success with their own projects :) .
 Mostly just because I love seeing cool tech things.

+ Massive kudos to [this](http://expressionflow.com/2016/10/09/installing-tensorflow-on-an-aws-ec2-p2-gpu-instance/) guide and the official Tensorflow docs [here](https://tensorflow.org), from which I basically copied this guide.